Zeta Causes 2 Million Power Outages, Speeds Its Way Into Virginia

 "Elections officials say at least one county in northeast Georgia won't open at all Thursday, leaving just one final day there for early in-person voting," Moffatt says.

 Edwards said 1,940 National Guard soldiers and airmen have been activated to help Louisiana's disaster and emergency response.
-He also said more than 3,000 people are in shelters — most of whom were already displaced by earlier storms in what has been a catastrophic hurricane season for the Gulf Coast.
+He also said more than 3,000 people are in shelters — most of them were already displaced by earlier storms in what has been a catastrophic hurricane season for the Gulf Coast.

-"Urban search and rescue operations are under way across the damaged area," Edwards said in a briefing after surveying affected areas Thursday afternoon.
+"Urban search-and-rescue operations are underway across the damaged area," Edwards said in a briefing after surveying affected areas Thursday afternoon.

 Hurricane Zeta has caused three major breaches in Grand Isle's 'burrito levee' 🌀 pic.twitter.com/VgQDeYyuSB— Jefferson Parish (@JeffParishGov) October 28, 2020